scg-unibe-ch/ese2021-team8/ese2021-project-scaffolding/deliverables/exercise01/exercise01.md

 ## Admin create a new product "post"

 An Admin need to set a Product in the Shop.
-He choice a category with a title, image, description and a Price.
+He selects a category with a title, image, description and a Price.

 ## Admin deliver A product
+An Admin need access to the orders and can change the status when he delivered it

 ## Fan buy a product
 A fan can see the product and buy it in the Shop.
 He can "browse" it with the category.

 ## Fan cancel a order
-A fan can cancle
+A fan can cancle a order.